tensorflow/docs/site/en/api_docs/python/tf/convert_to_tensor.md

 * <b>`value`</b>: An object whose type has a registered `Tensor` conversion function.
 * <b>`dtype`</b>: Optional element type for the returned tensor.
 If missing, the type is inferred from the type of `value`.
+* <b>`dtype_hint`</b>: Optional element type for the returned tensor, used when dtype is None.
+In some cases, a caller may not have a dtype in mind when converting to a tensor, so dtype_hint can be used as a soft preference.
+  If the conversion to `dtype_hint` is not possible, this argument has no effect.
 * <b>`name`</b>: Optional name to use if a new `Tensor` is created.
-* <b>`preferred_dtype`</b>: Optional element type for the returned tensor, used when dtype is None.
-In some cases, a caller may not have a dtype in mind when converting to a tensor, so preferred_dtype can be used as a soft preference.
-If the conversion to `preferred_dtype` is not possible, this argument has no effect.
-* <b>`dtype_hint`</b>: same meaning as preferred_dtype, and overrides it.

 #### Returns: